 - Solar Panel Cost in Singapore

-- Are there any solar payment plans available?
+- What kind of solar payment plans are available?

 Benefits of Solar

 Solar panels are often perceived as only something for people who care about the environment.
 To the contrary, the main reason many people get solar is for the financial benefits!
 With a lifespan of at least 25 years, solar is an investment that pays for itself within just 6 to 8 years with electricity bill savings.